 Step 3.
 Once the scan is finished, check the Current Pending Sector Count value via a tool of your choice and see if the warning has disappeared.

 Sometimes, the Current Pending Sector Count warning occurs due to misread information.
 If that is the case, then you can easily fix the warning by secure-erasing your drive with a third-party tool.
 Secure-erasing basically forces the drive to reread the Current Pending Sector Count as well as other parameters.
 You can also achieve this by completely formatting the drive.
-However, it is not recommended as it will erase all the data stored on the drive.
-Secure-erase on the other hand, only wipes the empty storage space on the drive.
-Still, it would be a good idea to back up your data before proceeding so that your valuable files are safe in case something goes wrong.

 If none of the above fixes work and your hard drive is still under warranty, then you should get it replaced.
 Hard drive manufacturers approve Return Merchandize Authorization (RMA) and will provide with you a new drive.
-Since the manufacturers aren’t responsible for the loss of data, you should back up the entire drive as well as recover inaccessible data before you send your drive for replacement.

 Pending sectors are basically precursors to the sectors that have been already relocated which is an indication that the drive could become dead at any moment.